-Project HireUP is another of BC's innovative programs providing support and a pathway to employment through education for individuals experiencing homelessness or housing insecurity.
+The Racial Equity for Adult Credentials in Higher Education (REACH) state initiative is also informing BC's approach to adult learners.
+BC intends to build "on and off ramps: for these students to access and exit educational programs.
 The Community Action Partnership of Kern (CAPK) in Kern County provides basic services (housing, underemployed, etc.).
-The City Serve faith-based non-profit organization provides wrap around services to support the most vulnerable adult learners.
-Both organizations are prime partners in supporting some of the adult learners through the program.
+The City Serve faithbased non-profit organization provides wrap around services to support the most vulnerable adult learners.
+Both organizations are prime partners for the College in supporting some of the adult learners.
 BC is thinking about the life cycle of a student.
 The intent is to onboard adult learners through community organizations, teach the adult learners, over a short-term, some essential skills, have the adult learner leave with support to secure employment.
 The core task over the next one to four years is to provide a more robust support system and to think about relationships in a systematic way to support students from start to end.
-The BC effort will rely on partnerships, such as with the Bakersfield Homeless Shelter to recruit students into the program.
+The BC effort will rely on partnerships, such as the Bakersfield Homeless Shelter.
+Adult learners are hard to find but they are everywhere and nowhere at the same time.
 BC would also like to provide for an employer and employees any relevant basic training for prospective adult learners in the workforce and to do so at the employment site.